Javascript SDK

 Browser Tracking Restrictions

-Browsers like Safari and Firefox enforce stronger tracking restrictions relating to first-party cookies and Analytics.js sets.
+Browsers like Safari and Firefox enforce stronger tracking restrictions relating to first-party cookies that Analytics.js sets.
 Persistent cookie values like anonymousId may be stored on the browser for up to seven days prior to being purged.
-Use the HTTP Cookies setting to persist anonymousId beyond seven days.
+Use the HTTP Cookies setting to persist anonymousId beyond seven days in Safari and Firefox.

 Single Page Applications